-Jute, an edible leafy vegetable, also known as “the golden fibre”, is a long, soft and shiny fibre made from the cellulose and lignin material from the jute plant.
+Jute, an edible leafy vegetable, also known as “the golden fiber”, is a long, soft, and shiny fiber made from the cellulose and lignin material from the jute plant.
 While there are several species of Jute most Jute fabric is made from Corchorus capsularis (white jute).
 Corchorus Olitorius (Tossa jute) is another species of Jute that is used to make material, it is of higher quality than white jute but it is harder to cultivate.

-Once processed, Jute fibre is used to make rope, bags, carpets and much more.
+Once processed, Jute fiber is used to make rope, bags, carpets, and much more.
 Do you happen to have any burlap bags or rustic-looking baskets or picnic baskets at home?
 If you do, chances are that those products are made of jute.

 The answer is in plain sight: it’s because of its appearance and cost-effectiveness.
-Jute fibres are light, soft to the touch and have a yellowish-brown colour with a golden shine to them.
+Jute fibers are light, soft to the touch, and have a yellowish-brown color with a golden shine to them.
 Also, jute is quick and easy to grow, having an excellent cost-to-outcome ratio.
-It is 100% biodegradable and it's the most affordable natural fibre on the market at the moment.
+It is 100% biodegradable and it's the most affordable natural fiber on the market at the moment.

 Jute is extracted from the stem of two different plants, Corchorus capsularis, which is used to make white jute, and Corchorus Olitorius, used to make tossa jute.
 Jute is mainly produced in India and Bangladesh, in fact, 90% of the world’s jute comes from Bangladesh.

 It’s known that jute has been grown in those territories for at least 5,000 years and nowadays it’s still highly produced in such countries due to its versatility and its benefits to their textile industries and economies.
 While jute had also been grown in Scotland, their production is nowhere near to Bangladesh’s or India’s.